pangilinan-patrick/pangilinan-patrick/README.md

 - 🌱 I’m planning on finishing the Repsponsive Web Design and Front End Development Libraries course on freeCodeCamp.

-- 🎉 I just finished my OJT at [Pixel8](https://software.pixel8.ph/) as a Front-End Developer!
+- 🚀 I'm currently working as an Associate Software Engineer at Accenture, building and mostly maintaining Packaged and Web Apps.

-- 🎉 I participated in this year's [Accenture Student Leadership Conference](https://accenture-ph.talkpush.com/site/campaigns/Z2lkOi8vYXN0cmFldXMvQ2FtcGFpZ246OlJlY29yZC8yMTc2)!
+- 🎉 I participated in the 2023 [Accenture Student Leadership Conference](https://accenture-ph.talkpush.com/site/campaigns/Z2lkOi8vYXN0cmFldXMvQ2FtcGFpZ246OlJlY29yZC8yMTc2)!

 - 💻 I'm the Front-End and UI/UX dev for our thesis project, the <strong>MyDBuddy Chat Bot</strong> which earned a Silver Best Thesis Award.
 The project is fully documented in [this repo](https://github.com/pangilinan-patrick/MyDCampus-Channel-Web).